Israel forces launch lethal strike on West Bank’s Jenin - KESQ

 By Kareem Khadder, Eyad Kourdi, AnneClaire Stapleton, Alex Stambaugh and Helen Regan, CNN

-(CNN) — Israeli forces launched a large military operation on Sunday night in Jenin in the northern West Bank, killing at least three people and injuring 13 others, according to the Palestinian Health Ministry.
+(CNN) — Israeli forces launched a large military operation in Jenin in the northern West Bank overnight Sunday, killing at least three people and injuring 13 others, according to the Palestinian Health Ministry.

-In a statement posted to Telegram, the Israeli Defense Forces (IDF) said it launched an “extensive counterterrorism effort in the area of the city of Jenin and the Jenin Camp,” striking “terrorist infrastructure.”
+In a statement posted to Telegram in the early hours of Monday morning, the Israeli Defense Forces (IDF) said it launched an “extensive counterterrorism effort in the area of the city of Jenin and the Jenin Camp,” striking “terrorist infrastructure.”

 Residents in Jenin told CNN they could hear sounds of explosions and heavy gunfire in the area, while video from the scene showed wounded Palestinians being evacuated by ambulance to Jenin Government Hospital.